leid19/Test-VR/README.md

 [node 0] Simulated CRASH.
 Node will not process messages until 'recover'
 ```

-### Step 5: Start view change and elect a new primary (view change按照从小到大的顺序进行，例如发生crash时主节点id为0，则下一个切换主节点id为1)
+### Step 5: Start view change and elect a new primary (The view change process follows an ascending order.
+For example, if a crash occurs when the primary node’s id is 0, the next primary node will have id 1.)
 #### On Node 1 (backup):
 ``` bath
 start-view-change